 Feminine and Masculine Styles of Embodied Consciousness

 The Physical Body in a man has a yang or expansive polarity.
-This means that when a man rests as Consciousness, he typically experiences a heightened sense of physical embodiment in what may be characterised as an archetypal masculine way – as an expansiveness, and as a fullness, a solidity, and a generosity of presence.
-Like the experience of Embodiment, the experience of ‘masculine embodiment’ is a qualia and therefore entirely subjective and very difficult to define – so I am suggesting these ideas only very tentatively, for the reader to test in their own experience.
+This means that when a man rests as Consciousness, he typically experiences that embodiment of Consciousness in what may be characterised as an archetypal masculine way – as an expansiveness, and as a fullness, a solidity, and a generosity in his physical presence.
+Like the experience of Embodiment, the experience of ‘masculine embodiment’ is a qualia, and therefore entirely subjective and very difficult to define – so I am suggesting these ideas only very tentatively, for the reader to test in their own experience.

-Interestingly, women experience very similar qualities of expansiveness, fullness, solidity, and generosity of presence in connection with the energetically adjacent Mental Body (which is most keenly felt in the second chakra, or hara, just below the navel) – which coincides with the Physical Body, but is very slightly larger.
-When, on the other hand, a man rests the Mental Body as Consciousness, he experiences it as being receptive (and therefore archetypally feminine), or yin, in character.
+Interestingly, women experience somewhat similar qualities of expansiveness, solidity, and fullness of presence in connection with the energetically adjacent Mental Body (which is most keenly felt in the second chakra, or hara, just below the navel) – which coincides with the Physical Body, but is very slightly larger.
+When, on the other hand, a man rests the Mental Body as Consciousness, he experiences that state as having a receptive (and therefore archetypally feminine), or yin, character.
 I have talked about this previously here.